ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/structures/field/maps.md

 | dataPermissions     | 0, 1 or 2 permission sections.
 A 2nd one can be used for things like bridges where one can walk on two different heights. | [SectionPermission](#permissions)[] |
 | dataBuildingTable   | Define appearance settings for all buildings.                                           | [SectionBuildingTable](#building-table) |

----

-## Section Structures

 ### Model
-The NSBMD data format is not part of this document.
+The NSBMD data format is currently not documented in this repository.
+You can find some information [here](https://github.com/JackHack96/nsbmd_docs/blob/master/nsbmd_docs.md) instead.

----

 ### Permissions
 ```c